 But then he was struck by a surge of fear.
 Why should anyone read what he wrote?
 What had he done to earn their attention?
 He wasn’t special.
 Just a wasted ghost that was no longer welcome.
 He should give up now—lay down and die.

 And then he felt it: a blooming certainty inside his gut.
 This was his chance to make a statement.
 It didn’t matter if he was a homeless phantom in an indifferent city—he was going to follow his goddamn heart, even if it was only for the last few minutes of his withered life.

-Once again, his fingers settled onto the keys.
-He felt something stir inside his soul, forming into the shadows of half-formed thoughts.
-His feelings combined with his churning cognition, mixing together into ideas and words.
+Once again, his hands settled on the keys.
+He felt something stir inside his soul, transmuting into shadows of half-formed thoughts.
+His feelings combined with churning cognition, mixing together into ideas and words.